michael-722/OpenGL-cpp-VS2022-Template/README.md

 Usage

     In Visual Studio 2022, go to File → New → Project.
-    Search for or select the “OpenGL VS Template” (or the name you see in the list).
+    Search for or select the “Blank OpenGL Window” (or the name you see in the list).
     Specify your project name and location, then Create.

 You’ll now have a starter project set up with: